 If you make, or have already made a formal complaint, your case will be allocated to one of our client care partners who will oversee the handling of the complaint and will try and resolve it fairly, and as quickly and as amicably as possible.

-Our client care partners are Robin Foyster who is based at Olympic House, Doddington Road, Lincoln LN6 3SE and Tamsin Cooper who is based at Queens House, Micklegate, York YO1 6WG.
-Robin can be contacted on (01522) 508751 and Tamsin on (01904) 686710.
+Our client care partner is Tamsin Cooper who is based at Queens House, Micklegate, York YO1 6WG and can be contacted on (01904) 686710.

 What will happen?